Home Houseplants Chinese Money Plant (Pilea Peperomioides)

 Leaves falling off or turning yellow can be a sign of overwatering, too much sun, or poor drainage.
 Drooping or curling leaves might be due to watering, lighting, or temperature issues.
 As for brown spots on the leaves, this can be due to overwatering or sunscald.

-The latter can also be signs of a pest infestation.
+The latter can also signify a pest infestation.
 So, keep your eyes peeled for bugs.

 Conclusion